Gary W. Cole, MD, FAAD

 What else could it be?

-There are many mole look-alikes, including freckles, lentigines, "liver spots," seborrheic keratoses, melanomas, neurofibromas, hemangiomas, skin tags, café au lait macules, and pigmented basal cell cancers.
+There are many mole simulators, including freckles, lentigines, liver spots, seborrheic keratoses, melanomas, neurofibromas, hemangiomas, skin tags, café au lait macules, and pigmented basal cell cancers.
 The optimal way to distinguish between these other growths is by consultation with a dermatologist, which may include a skin biopsy.
 Sometimes, a mole may occur adjacent to or on top of a non-mole growth like a freckle or seborrheic keratosis.
 When in doubt, a skin biopsy can be very helpful in diagnosis.

 Viewers share their comments